 The Company considered its historical share price over the last four years in determining the volatility to use in the option valuation.
-In prior periods, given the lack of sufficient information on historical volatility, it also considered historical volatility of similar entities following a comparable period in their lives.
+Prior to 2014, given the lack of sufficient information on historical volatility, it also considered historical volatility of similar entities following a comparable period in their lives.

-The approximate impact of an increase of 10% in the volatility assumption for the options issued in the current year would decrease net income of the Company by \$106,687.
-The approximate impact of a decrease of 10% in the volatility assumption would increase net income of the Company by \$116,905.
+The approximate impact of an increase of 10% in the volatility assumption for the options issued in the current year would decrease net income of the Company by \$67,272 (2014- \$106,687).
+The approximate impact of a decrease of 10% in the volatility assumption would increase net income of the Company by \$73,154 (2014 - \$116,905.)